thehimel/lawyers/README.md

 - django-multiselectfield - to allow users select multiple choices
 - django-countries - to show countries as dropdown list
 - django-bootstrap-datepicker-plus - used for datepicker and timepicker
+- cloudinary and django-cloudinary-storage - to store media files
+- django-money - for currency management

 ## Getting Started
 Create and activate virtual env with Miniconda and install dependencies.